 Benton N. Wood

-Benton Wood is a partner in the firm's Orlando office.
-He represents private and public sector employers in all aspects of employment and labor law.
+Benton Wood, who is a partner in the firm's Orlando office, is Board Certified by the Florida Bar as a Labor and Employment Law expert, and he is a litigator who represents private and public sector employers in all aspects of employment and labor law.

-Benton also has extensive experience representing public and private sector employers throughout Central Florida in employment arbitrations conducted under the rules of the American Arbitration Association (AAA), the Federal Mediation and Conciliation Service (FMCS), the National Association of Securities Dealers (NASD) and the Florida Arbitration Code.
+Benton also has extensive experience representing public and private sector employers throughout Central Florida in employment arbitrations conducted under the rules of the American Arbitration Association (AAA), the Federal Mediation and Conciliation Service (FMCS) and the Florida Arbitration Code.

 Benton represents management in other labor matters, including labor negotiations, impasse proceedings and unfair labor practice litigation with the State of Florida Public Employees Relations Commission (PERC).